 |MOCK ORANGE (Philadelphus lewisii)|

-Be sure to get on our mailing list so you don't miss out!
+Don't miss out!
 We can send a hard copy to your mailing address or electronic version to your email inbox.
 Simply email us at ocd (at) okanogancd.org and put "plant sale signup" in the subject line, or call (509) 422-0855 ext.
-100.
+123.

 |Found primarily in the central and eastern part of Washington, at elevations up to 4,000 feet.
 Ponderosa Pine can grow to over 100 feet tall and the trunk can reach 3 feet in diameter.
 It grows in a wide range of soils, where adequate moisture and drainage is available.
 It is usually found in areas that receive 14 to 30 inches of precipitation annually.
 It is tolerant of minimal precipitation in the summer months, although it typically survives seasonal droughts better in medium and courser textured soils, where moisture is less tightly bound in the soil.
 It is generally considered intolerant of shade.
 Ponderosa Pine forests provide a valuable source of timber, as well as providing important wildlife habitat.
 Young seedlings and saplings are at risk to damage from rodents, deer and elk, as well as trampling from livestock, therefore seedlings may require protection.
 More info here.|